-How hard it is for him to believe!
+"How difficult it is to teach the natural man," Brigham Young declared, "who comprehends nothing more than that which he sees with the natural eye!"
+President Young went on to say: "How hard it is for him to believe!
 How difficult would be the task to make the philosopher, who, for many years, has argued himself into the belief that his spirit is no more after his body sleeps in the grave, believe that his intelligence came from eternity, and is as eternal, in its nature, as the elements, or as the Gods.
 Such doctrine by him would be considered vanity and foolishness, it would be entirely beyond his comprehension.
 It is difficult, indeed, to remove an opinion or belief into which he has argued himself from the mind of the natural man.
-Talk to him about angels, heavens, God, immortality, and eternal lives, and it is like sounding brass, or a tinkling cymbal to his ears; it has no music to him; there is nothing in it that charms his senses, soothes his feelings, attracts his attention, or engages his affections, in the least; to him it is all vanity.
-(JD 1:2)
+Talk to him about angels, heavens, God, immortality, and eternal lives, and it is like sounding brass, or a tinkling cymbal to his ears; it has no music to him; there is nothing in it that charms his senses, soothes his feelings, attracts his attention, or engages his affections, in the least; to him it is all vanity."9

 2. They are fiercely independent.
-Joseph Smith taught that "all men are naturally disposed to walk in their own paths as they are pointed out by their own fingers, and are not willing to consider and walk in the path which is pointed out by another, saying, This is the way, walk ye in it, although he should be an unerring director, and the Lord his God sent him" (TPJS 26-27).
+Joseph Smith taught that "all men are naturally disposed to walk in their own paths as they are pointed out by their own fingers, and are not willing to consider and walk in the path which is pointed out by another, saying, This is the way, walk ye in it, although he should be an unerring director, and the Lord his God sent him."
 Seeking to be independent, natural men and women ironically end up conforming to the trends of the day.
-Natural men and women, at least those who have "the carnal mind," are "not subject to the law of God" (Rom 8:7), but are rather subject to their own whims, passions, and desires.
+Natural men and women, at least those who have "the carnal mind," are "not subject to the law of God" (Romans 8:7) but rather are subject to their own whims, passions, and desires.
 C. S. Lewis remarked that "until you have given up yourself to [the Lord] you will not have a real self.
 Sameness is to be found most among the most 'natural' men, not among those who surrender to Christ.
-How monotonously alike all the great tyrants and conquerors have been: how gloriously different are the saints" (190).
+How monotonously alike all the great tyrants and conquerors have been: how gloriously different are the saints."

-Samuel the Lamanite expressed the tragic end of those whose natural view of reality causes them to spend their days climbing the wrong ladder:

-But behold, your days of probation are past; ye have procrastinated the day of your salvation until it is everlastingly too late, and your destruction is made sure; yea, for ye have sought all the days of your lives for that which ye could not obtain; and ye have sought for happiness in doing iniquity, which thing is contrary to the nature of that righteousness which is in our great and Eternal Head.
-(Hel 13:38)
+Samuel the Lamanite expressed the tragic end of those whose natural view of reality causes them to spend their days climbing the wrong ladder: "But behold, your days of probation are past; ye have procrastinated the day of your salvation until it is everlastingly too late, and your destruction is made sure; yea, for ye have sought all the days of your lives for that which ye could not obtain; and ye have sought for happiness in doing iniquity, which thing is contrary to the nature of that righteousness which is in our great and Eternal Head" (Helaman 13:38).

-In the words of a Protestant counselor:

-Fallen man has taken command of his own life, determined above all else to prove that he's adequate for the job.
-And like the teen who feels rich until he starts paying for his own car insurance, we remain confident of our ability to manage life until we face the reality of our own soul....
+In the words of a Protestant counselor: "Fallen man has taken command of his own life, determined above all else to prove that he's adequate for the job.
+And like the teen who feels rich until he starts paying for his own car insurance, we remain confident of our ability to manage life until we face the reality of our own soul. . . .
 To put it simply, people want to run their own lives.
-Fallen man is both terrified of vulnerability and committed to maintaining independence....
-The most natural thing for us to do is to develop strategies for finding life that reflect our commitment to depending on our own resources.
-(Crabb 15-16, 54)
+Fallen man is both terrified of vulnerability and committed to maintaining independence. . . .
+The most natural thing for us to do is to develop strategies for finding life that reflect our commitment to depending on our own resources."